-The Belarussian candidate, human rights defender, Ales Bialiatski is the first person to be awarded the Václav Havel Human Rights Prize – an award that the Parlamentary Assembly of the Council of Europe (PACE) will grant every year to individuals and non-governmental organisations that actively fight for human rights.
+The Václav Havel Human Rights Prize is awarded every year to individuals and non-governmental organisations that actively fight for human rights.
 This award, which is named after a former Czechoslovak and Czech president, is awarded by PACE together with Charta 77 Foundation and Václav Havel Library in Prague.
-The winner is appointed by a seven-member board and among others receives 60 000 EUR.
-All of the above mentioned subjects are represented in the board.
-The chairman is Mr. Jean-Claude Mignon, the chairman of PACE; other members are for example Mr. Thomas Hammarberg, former Commissioner for Human Rights; Mr. Marek A. Nowitzki, Polish dissident; professor František Janouch, chairman of the board of the Charta 77 Foundation; and Mr. Martin Palouš, member of the board of the Václav Havel Library.
-Out of all 27 of this year‘s candidates the bord shortlisted three candidates: Ales Bialiatski (Belarus), the Georgian Young Lawyers' Association (Georgia) and the Rights Defence Network (China).
-The board decided unanimously.
+The winner is appointed by a seven-member board, with Ms. Anne Brasseur, the President of PACE, in the chair; other members are for example Mr. Thomas Hammarberg, former Commissioner for Human Rights; Mr. Marek A. Nowitzki, Polish dissident; professor František Janouch, chairman of the board of the Charta 77 Foundation; and Mr. Martin Palouš, member of the board of the Václav Havel Library.
+Out of all 56 of this year‘s nominations the bord shortlisted three candidates: the B'Tselem Israeli Information Center for Human Rights in the Occupied Territories, Malta's Jesuit Refugee Service and Anar Mammadli.